LearnPress/learnpress/readme.txt

 + Fixed start quiz load infinite
 + Fixed version number does not update with WP 4.7
 + Fixed issue with course's item content
++ Fixed styles can not load in some cases

 = 2.0.6.1 =
 + Improved checking templates are outdated